Rough or crumpled: Strong coupling phases of a generalized Kardar-Parisi-Zhang surface

-To study the unstable regions in the RG flow diagrams, we now set up an MCT calculation~\cite{jkb-mct,abhik-JSTAT} to extract the scaling behavior; see also~\cite{abmhd,abjkb} for applications of MCT in a slightly different context.
-The response $G({\bf k},\omega)$ and correlation $C({\bf k},\omega)$ functions have the following scaling form
+To study the unstable regions in the RG flow diagrams, we now set up a one-loop MCT calculation~\cite{jkb-mct,bmhd2} and extract the scaling behavior by using it; see also~\cite{akc-ab-jkb,abmhd,abjkb} for applications of MCT in slightly different but related contexts.
+The response $G({\bf k},\omega)$ and correlation $C({\bf k},\omega)$ functions have the following scaling form:

 where the self-energy $\Sigma ({\bf k},\omega=0)=\Gamma k^z$ in the zero frequency limit.
 Similarly for the correlator in the Lorentzian approximation, we write